-Cortisol can induce insulin resistance.3 Cortisol administration in high doses can cause glucose intolerance, and chronic administration of cortisol can lead to the development of diabetes.2 Cortisol belongs to a family of steroids called the glucocorticoids that inhibit the cellular uptake of glucose and induce lipolysis, which increases glucose and free fatty acid levels in the serum.
-As elevated cortisol levels drive insulin resistance, this creates a positive feedback loop within the hypothalamic pituitary axis (HPA) that continues to disturb glucose homeostasis, which can contribute to the progression of type II diabetes mellitus and metabolic syndrome.4
+Cortisol can induce insulin resistance3 and, in high doses, can cause glucose intolerance.
+Studies have shown that chronic administration of glucocorticoids, such as cortisol, can lead to the development of diabetes by promoting insulin resistance and impaired insulin secretion.2 Glucocorticoids inhibit the cellular uptake of glucose and induce lipolysis, which increases glucose and free fatty acid levels in the serum.
+As elevated cortisol levels drive insulin resistance, this creates a positive feedback loop within the hypothalamic-pituitary axis (HPA) that continues to disturb glucose homeostasis, which can contribute to the progression of type 2 diabetes mellitus (T2DM) and metabolic syndrome.4

 While it has been appreciated for quite some time that patients with Cushing syndrome have an increased risk for cardiometabolic disorders and T2DM, it has only recently been appreciated that in patients diagnosed with T2DM, elevated cortisol may be driving pathogenesis.2